 The Norwegian Government is providing an additional NOK 51 million (4.8 million EUR) to support humanitarian efforts to help the Syrian population, which is in dire need of assistance.
 According to a statement by the Norwegian Ministry of Foreign Affairs, released Thursday, the additional allocation will bring Norway’s funding for life-saving assistance in Syria in 2022 to approximately NOK 750 million (71 million EUR).

-The Syrian conflict is one of the largest and most complex humanitarian crises worldwide, inflicting enormous human suffering on people inside and outside the country.
+The Syrian conflict has caused immense human suffering for people both inside and outside the country.
 Since 2011, hundreds of thousands of Syrians have been killed and maimed, and millions have been forced to flee their homes.
-On December 8, 2024, Syria experienced a dramatic and historic turn of events when rebel forces took control of the capital Damascus and President Bashar Assad resigned and fled the country following a swift 11-day rebel offensive across the country, raising hopes of an end to the nearly 14-year civil war.
+In December 2024, Syria experienced a dramatic turn of events when rebel forces took control of the capital, Damascus, and President Bashar al-Assad resigned and fled the country following a swift offensive across Syria.
+This raised hopes that the 14-year civil war was coming to an end.
+Although Syria entered a new era in 2025, the humanitarian crisis is far from over.